-The sialic acids are a family of about 30 derivatives of neuraminic acid, generated by addition of different substituents at the amino group or at the hydroxyl groups.
-N-acetylneuraminic acid (Neu 5Ac), the most common neuraminyl derivative, and its hydroxylated derivative N-glycolylneuraminic acid (Neu 5Gc) occur exclusively or together with other sialic acids in tissue type-dependent quantities in almost all higher animals19.
-Glycans terminating with Neu5Gc are found in animal tissues, fungi, yeast, and bacteria, but are not expressed at significant levels on healthy human tissues, as humans cannot synthesise Neu5Gc due to an inactivating mutation in the CMAH gene.
-However, elevated Neu5Gc has been observed in tumours, including breast, ovarian, prostate, colon, and lung and pancreatic and endometrial cancers.
+Elevated levels of the Neu5Gc sugar molecule have been observed in tumours, including breast, ovarian, prostate, colon, and lung and pancreatic and endometrial cancers.
 The presence of Neu5Gc is prognostically important, and correlates with invasiveness, metastasis and tumour grade.
-As a result, Neu5Gc has been proposed as a tumor antigen, and its detection in human serum and other bodily fluids could be utilised as a diagnostic and prognostic marker in a range of human cancers.
+As a result, Neu5Gc has been proposed as a tumour antigen, and its detection in human serum and other bodily fluids could be utilised as a diagnostic and prognostic marker in a range of human cancers.

 While there are analytical methods available and a commercially available IgY antibody for the detection of Neu5Gc, researchers at the University of Adelaide engineered (and patented) the B subunit of the bacterial toxin SubAB (which binds to Neu5Gc), to reduce the recognition of Neu5Ac and broaden the recognition of Neu5Gc.
 This improved Neu5Gc-specific lectin was termed SubB2M.
-It is a 65kDa pentameric protein.
-Its enhanced sensitivity and specificity for Neu5Gc has been demonstrated in complex biological samples, including serum.
-SubB2M lectin therefore offers a potential new tool for the testing of serum and other bodily fluids from individuals with, or suspected of having, cancer.
+Its enhanced sensitivity and specificity for Neu5Gc has been demonstrated in complex biological samples.
+SubB2M therefore offers a potential new tool for the testing of serum and other bodily fluids from individuals with, or suspected of having cancer.